You can create a volume using Block Volume.

 - Size: Must be between 50 GB and 32 TB.
 You can choose in 1 GB increments within this range.
 The default is 1024 GB.
 If you choose a size outside of your service limit, you may be prompted to request an increase.
 For more information, see Service Limits.

-- Backup Policy: Select the appropriate backup policy for your requirements.
+- Backup Policy: Optionally, you can select the appropriate backup policy for your requirements.
 See Policy-Based Backups for more information about backup policies.
-If you only require on-demand manual backups, select None.

 - Tags: Optionally, you can apply tags.
 If you have permissions to create a resource, you also have permissions to apply free-form tags to that resource.
 To apply a defined tag, you must have permissions to use the tag namespace.
 For more information about tagging, see Resource Tags.
 If you are not sure if you should apply tags, skip this option (you can apply tags later) or ask your administrator.

 Encryption: Optionally, you can encrypt the data in this volume using your own Key Management encryption key.
-To use Key Management for your encryption needs, select the Encrypt using Key Management check box.
+To use Key Management for your encryption needs, select the Encrypt using customer-managed keys radio button.
 Then, select the Vault Compartment and Vault that contain the master encryption key you want to use.
 Also select the Master Encryption Key Compartment and Master Encryption Key.
 For more information about encryption, see Overview of Key Management.

 Click Create Block Volume.